This is it.

 Already, we’ve experienced heartbreak—not in the woe-is-me, romantic sense, but the suffocating kind we thought only happened to “grown-ups.”
 We decided to conceal these emotional burdens every time we walked through the school doors, accessorizing our fraying sense of self with a lanyard, ID, and dress-code compliant clothes.
 Somehow, though, in the middle of the afternoon, we would suddenly be struck by how impossible it seemed to get through the rest of today, and the day after, and the day after that.

 You may think I’m being overly sentimental.
 I used to be.
-But ever since my dad—the loyal family man, the impulsive dog-adopter, the repeater of “Yanichka, never forget where you come from”—ever since he left my mom and me for another family, I’ve decided that melodramatic sentimentalism rife with hypocrisy and defensiveness is not a philosophy I’d ever like to follow.
+But ever since my dad—the loyal family man, the impulsive dog-adopter, the repeater of “Yanichka, never forget where you come from”—ever since he left my mom and me to figure out the rest of our lives without him, I’ve decided that melodramatic sentimentalism rife with hypocrisy and defensiveness is not a philosophy I’d ever like to follow.

 I’m here today with something else: I task you with remembering high school without the haziness and deceptive nostalgia.
-To remember it with its faults and virtues.
-To neither have “stuck-in-high-school syndrome” nor forever think of it as a prison—Consol looked like one, and sometimes felt like one, but you and I know that there were worse places to be.
+To remember the specifics: the good, bad, everything in between.
+To neither have “stuck-in-high-school syndrome” nor forever think of Consol as a prison—it looked like one, and sometimes felt like one, but you and I know that there were worse places to be.

 Class of 2017, I congratulate you all on making it through the past 4 years.
 I know how hard it’s been for you, but you’ve done well.
-Just remember—the specifics are important.
+I am proud.